suzuki-shunsuke/resume/resume.md

 - Introduce Renovate, [aqua](https://aquaproj.github.io/), [tfcmt](https://github.com/suzuki-shunsuke/tfcmt), [github-comment](https://github.com/suzuki-shunsuke/github-comment), [tfmigrate](https://github.com/minamijoyo/tfmigrate)
 - Improve CI/CD Pipelines

-We Platform DX team develops various tools to improve Developer Experience, and I also contribute to these tools.
+Platform DX team develops various tools to improve Developer Experience, and I also contributed to these tools.

-Our Terraform Monorepo is a very large and has over 1,000 Terraform States, so the automation is integral to apply changes across all working directories.
+Terraform Monorepo was a very large and had over 1,000 Terraform States, so the automation was integral to apply changes across all working directories.
-Hence we automate to create pull requests, migrate Terraform States, and merge pull requests safely.
+Hence we automated to create pull requests, migrate Terraform States, and merge pull requests safely.

 I introduced tfmigrate to our CI so that we could migrate Terraform States via CI.
 Before only Platform Group members could migrate Terraform States and it needed manual operations, but tfmigrate enabled every developers to migrate Terraform States via CI safely.